The Homosexual Was Invented in 1869

 The identity was born.
 And it could never be put back in the box.

-The Oscar Wilde trials of 1895 crystallized it for the English-speaking world.
+The Oscar Wilde trials of 1895 crystallised it for the English-speaking world.

 This cut both ways.